frc5806/Reference/PracticeProblems.md

 ### Shape

-Define a Shape object, where the object is any two dimensional figure, and has the following characteristics: a name, a perimeter, and a surface area.
+Define a Shape object, where the object is any two dimensional figure, and has the following characteristics: a name, a perimeter, and an area.

 ### Circle